bleroy/3d-junkyard/Atari130MX/readme.md

 Here's some additional general advice about resin printing:

 * Wear eye and hand protection, and even a respirator if operating in sub-optimal ventilation conditions any time you're manipulating uncured resin.
 But you should not have sub-optimal ventilation.
 That stuff is toxic and messy.
 UV light is also bad for your skin and eyes.
 * Treat uncured resin as the toxic waste that it is, as well as alcohol that has been mixed with uncured resin.
-It's a good idea to expose any paper towel you use to clean up uncured resin with a UV flashlight before disposing of them.
+Expose any paper towel you use to clean up uncured resin with a UV flashlight before disposing of them.
 Also cure support and any rejected part before disposing of them.
 * Consult your local waste disposal authority on proper ways of disposing of uncured resin or contaminated material.
-* After printing, be careful when separating the parts from the printing surface.
-It is possible to seriously injure your hands if you're not careful.
-I wear additional leather gloves when I do that because I know how clumsy I am and I like my hands.
-Also, toxic resin is not good inside your hands.
+* When generating the sliced print file from the model, make sure to apply the proper exposition settings from your printer and resin manufacturers.
+Exposition times are not the same depending on the resin you use, and may result in drastic variations in quality.
+I use [the settings provided by Elegoo](https://www.elegoo.com/blogs/3d-printer-user-guide/elegoo-printers-resin-setting-sheet) since that's the brand of printer and resin I use.
-* Clean the parts in a bath of >90% isopropyl alcohol.
+* Clean the parts in a bath of 99% isopropyl alcohol.
 Some light brushing with a toothbrush can help.
-* After cleaning, cut the parts away from the support using a pair of cutting pliers.
-Your pliers will get sticky with uncured resin over time even if you clean them with isopropyl alcohol after each usage, and will be deteriorating fast, be aware of that when you buy them.
+[Specialized curing stations](https://www.elegoo.com/collections/clean-cure-series/products/washing-and-curing-station-v2-0) are great if you can afford them thanks to their large capacity and built-in agitation and timer.
+My print quality went up considerably since I bought one of these.
+* After cleaning, carefully separate the parts from the printing plate.
+This will be a lot easier if you used reasonably-sized support.
+It's possible for the tool to slip and do damage to you or your surroundings, so proceed carefully.
-* Cure the parts with UV light.
+* Cure the parts with UV light for a few minutes.
 A curing station is great for that, but also be aware the stems have two holes that the UV may have trouble reaching in your curing station.
 I shine my UV flashlight directly into the hole to make sure all surfaces are cured.
 * Don't overcure: resin can become brittle if overexposed.
 A few minutes of exposition should be more than enough.
 You'll see and feel it when it's cured, the surface texture should be noticeably different when its done: not sticky, looking smooth and dry, and feeling hard under touch.
+* After curing. cut the parts away from the support using a pair of cutting pliers.
+Your pliers can get sticky with uncured resin over time even if you clean them with isopropyl alcohol after each usage, and will be deteriorating fast, be aware of that when you buy them.
 * Clean all surfaces that have been in contact with uncured resin with isopropyl alcohol, then expose paper towels with UV light before disposing.
-* Make sure your FEP is in good condition, and change it if not.
+* Make sure your FEP is in good condition, and change it when it's starting to show visible damage.
 The state of the FEP has drastic effects on the quality of the print, and we need all the resolution we can get for this project.
 * Move the parts around from one batch to the next: you're going to need multiple batches (I do batches of 15 to keep parts near the center where the printer is most reliable), and if they are all at the same position, you will repeatedly stress the same spots on the FEP, leading to its accelerated degradation.

 ### Replacing the stems with the printed ones